+Recent Activity: The Court requested the views of the Solicitor General on February 22, 2021.

-Recent Activity: Brief in opposition filed January 11, 2021 Upcoming Activity: Reply brief and scheduling for conference The State of Texas sued the Ysleta del Sur Pueblo (Pueblo), seeking to enjoin it from operating slot machines in its gaming facility as a violation of Texas law.
+Upcoming Activity: CVSG brief to be filed

+The State of Texas sued the Ysleta del Sur Pueblo (Pueblo), seeking to enjoin it from operating slot machines in its gaming facility as a violation of Texas law.
 In 1987, Congress passed an act restoring federal recognition of the Pueblo, which provided that the Pueblo's gaming operations must comply with Texas law.
 Congress subsequently passed the Indian Gaming Regulatory Act (IGRA), which is more permissive of tribal gaming operations than the Pueblo's restoration act.
-Texas and the Pueblo have disagreed ever since about whether the restoration act or IGRA controlled the Pueblo's gaming operations.
+Texas and the Pueblo have disagreed ever since about whether the restoration act or IGRA control the Pueblo's gaming operations.
 In 1993, the Fifth Circuit sided with Texas and held that the restoration act controlled.
 In the instant lawsuit, Texas argued that the Pueblo's slot machines violated Texas law.
-Relying on its 1993 case, the Fifth Circuit agreed and held that "the Restoration Act 'govern[s] the determination of whether gaming activities proposed by the [] Pueblo are allowed under Texas law, which functions as surrogate federal law."
-PETITIONS FOR A WRIT OF CERTIORARI DENIED FMC v.
-Shoshone Bannock Tribes (19-1143) Petitioner: FMC Corporation Petition Filed: March 18, 2020 Subject Matter: Tribal civil jurisdiction Lower Court Decision: The Ninth Circuit affirmed district court's judgment in favor of the tribes.
+Relying on its 1993 case, the Fifth Circuit agreed and held that "the Restoration Act 'govern[s] the determination of whether gaming activities proposed by the [] Pueblo are allowed under Texas law, which functions as surrogate federal law.""

+PETITIONS FOR A WRIT OF CERTIORARI DENIED

+FMC v.
+Shoshone Bannock Tribes (19-1143)

+Petitioner: FMC Corporation Petition Filed: March 18, 2020

+Subject Matter: Tribal civil jurisdiction

+Lower Court Decision: The Ninth Circuit affirmed district court's judgment in favor of the

+ribes.